Tools

 - Hybrid scoring - semantic score (×10 weight) + keyword boost (+2-3) for ranking.

-The corpus indexed per tool: FQN + description + tags + parameter
+The corpus indexed per tool: FQN + description + tags + parameter names + side effects + aliases + synonym expansion.
+Aliases are declared on the tool definition non-English search queries find the right tool.

 Execution primitives